 - Covid-19 assistance administered by Foreign Ministry and/or Japan International Cooperation Agency (JICA) often in conjunction with partner agencies if applicable.

-- Other assistance administered by Foreign Ministry, or Ministry of Defence in conjunction with contractors and/or Japan International Cooperation Agency (JICA) and/or other relevant agencies in single or multi-year basis but received in 2020.
+- Other assistance administered by Foreign Ministry, or Ministry of Defense in conjunction with contractors and/or Japan International Cooperation Agency (JICA) and/or other relevant agencies in single or multi-year basis but received in 2020.

 This article was first published as ISEAS Perspective 2021/32 Southeast Asia-Japan Ties after Abe and Trump by ISEAS – Yusof Ishak Institute.